 You can apply for this licence online, there is no fee.

-If you collect more than £150, you will also need to put a notice in the local newspaper which circulates in the area where you collected .
+If you collect more than £150, you must put a notice in the local newspaper that circulates in the area where you collected.

 A street collection permit is required by any charity or a person who wishes to raise money for a local charity or a national charity, or if you want to raise money for a particular cause - such as an appeal due to a natural disaster and that involves collecting money or selling articles by standing in a public place in Calderdale.